Act to Force a Responsible Closure Plan

 All you need to do is click the link, add your contact information, and then click "NEXT" to review and modify the letter.
 Sharing the reasons why you are concerned will have a greater effect if you take a moment to make it personal.

-(5) Place a call to Governor Rauner's office at 217.782.0244 and Illinois EPA Director Alec Messina at 271.782.0547 and ask them to tell Dynegy to move its coal ash out of the floodplain of the Middlefork of the Vermilion River.
+(7) You also can call Governor Rauner's office at 217.782.0244 and Illinois EPA Director Alec Messina at 271.782.0547.
+Ask them to tell Dynegy to move its coal ash out of the floodplain of the Middlefork of the Vermilion River.
 Click for sample script.

 Tools for Engagement